hughbarney/femto/README.flisp.md

 ## Future

-- Allocate Lisp garbage collected memory dynamically and without
+- Expand Lisp garbage collected memory as needed.
-  limits.
 - Adapt build system to be able to un/install `flisp` binary.
 Includes
   preparing a Lisp library and a startup file.
 - Adapt test suite to current interpreter and extend coverage.